NHR vs IFICI vs Standard: Which Portugal Regime Wins?

 The crucial point: IFICI’s scope is “scientific research and innovation” - not “anyone with a high-value job”.
 A general software developer building line-of-business apps may not qualify.
 A research scientist publishing peer-reviewed work probably does.
 There’s a real grey zone in between.

 IFICI also requires annual registration with AT - not the NHR-style “register once, valid for 10 years” approach.
 Each year you need to confirm you’re still eligible.
-The step-by-step IFICI application guide walks through the form, the supporting documents, and what AT actually checks.
+The step-by-step IFICI Portugal application guide walks through the form, the supporting documents, and what AT actually checks.

 The qualifying-activity trap